Gun bill on road to passage as Senate overcomes GOP delays

 Thursday’s roll call ending the blockade by conservative GOP senators was 65-34, five more than the 60-vote threshold needed.
 Final passage of the $13 billion measure was expected by week’s end with a House vote to follow.
 The timing was uncertain, but Congress was scheduled to leave town by the weekend for a two-week break.

-Across the street in the Senate, 15 Republicans joined all 50 Democrats, including their two allied independents, in voting to move ahead on the legislation.

-Highlighting the risks Republicans face by defying the party’s pro-gun voters and the National Rifle Association, Sens.
+The Senate vote highlighted the risks Republicans face by defying the party’s pro-gun voters and the National Rifle Association.
+Sens.
 Lisa Murkowski of Alaska and Todd Young of Indiana were the only two of the 15 up for reelection this fall.
 Of the rest, four are retiring and eight don’t face voters until 2026.

+Tellingly, GOP senators voting “no” included potential 2024 presidential contenders like Tom Cotton of Arkansas, Ted Cruz of Texas, Josh Hawley of Missouri and Tim Scott of South Carolina.
+Some of the party’s most conservative members voted “no” as well, including Sens.
+Rand Paul of Kentucky and Mike Lee of Utah.

 The election-year package fell far short of more robust gun restrictions Democrats have sought for years, including bans on the assault-type weapons and high-capacity ammunition magazines used in the slayings in Buffalo, New York, and Uvalde, Texas.
 Yet the accord let leaders of both parties declare victory and demonstrate to voters that they know how to compromise and make government work, while also leaving room for each side to appeal to its core supporters.